 Check that’s it’s a convenient time before visiting.
 It is fine to text and say “are you up for a visit?” but don’t be offended if you don’t get a reply.
 Keep visits short, unless you’re genuinely asked to stay longer.
 An hour can be a long time sit up and play host after surgery, or when you don’t feel well.
 It’s important to delay your visit if you (or your children) have an infection.
 Many cancer treatments can compromise immunity and an innocuous infection can be life threatening.

 Feeling unwell or going through time consuming treatment is boring.
 Some people find things that used to give them pleasure, like reading, are surprisingly difficult at this time.
 Digital downloads, DVDs, podcasts and audiobooks may be easier to enjoy.
-Love Emma also has some delightful gift cards and packages that have been especially to spread some joy when you feel unwell.

 Some things that aren’t helpful